abhishek-jha-ce/eng130-wk07-IaC/ansible/setup-db.md

-# Setting up the controller to run the db VM
+## Setting up the controller to run the db VM

-## YAML file for database
+## Create a YAML file for database

 **Step 1** - Create a yaml file called `mongo.yml`.